-- K16.8.1R A candidate who submits a thesis or collection of published works for re-examination shall be required to pay the appropriate fee. - K16.8.2R One re-examination may be permitted by the Research Degrees Award Board subject to the candidate submitting for re-examination within 12 months FT / 18 months PT from the date of the latest part of the first examination. - K16.8.3R The Research Degrees Award Board may require that an additional external examiner be appointed for the re-examination. - K16.8.4R The Research Degrees Award Board may, where there are good reasons, approve an extension of the resubmission period. - K16.8.5R In all other respects the re-examination shall be conducted as the first examination. - K16.8.6R Following the completion of the re-examination the examiners may recommend in accordance with the provisions set out in K16.7.2R, excepting that outcome option B shall not apply. - K16.8.7R Where the examiners' recommendations are not unanimous, the Research Degrees Award Board may: - a. uphold a majority recommendation (provided that the majority includes at least one external examiner); or - b. uphold the recommendation of the external examiner.
+- K16.8.1R A candidate who submits a thesis or collection of published works for re-examination shall be required to pay the appropriate fee. - K16.8.2R One re-examination may be permitted by the Research Degrees Award Board subject to the candidate submitting for re-examination within 12 months FT/18 months PT from the date of the latest part of the first examination. - K16.8.3R The Research Degrees Award Board may require that an additional external examiner be appointed for the re-examination. - K16.8.4R The Research Degrees Award Board may, where there are good reasons, approve an extension of the resubmission period. - K16.8.5R In all other respects the re-examination shall be conducted as the first examination, excepting where the examiners' recommendations following a resubmission viva are not unanimous. - K16.8.6R Following the completion of the re-examination the examiners may recommend in accordance with the provisions set out in K16.7.2R, excepting that outcome option B shall not apply.